Ciaran0/PacmanAI/README.md

 World is a pacman style world where pacman is controlled by the mind and everything else is controlled by the world, including the ghosts.

+###Approach taken
+I used A* algorithim with manhatten distance as the heuristic.

 #Wizard style PacMan

 ##Overview